Geometry of Music Perception: Music perception

 \subsection{Transitive periodicity from the first to the second chord}

-We introduce a transitive periodicity analogously to the periodicity definition given in Equation \eqref{eq:chordperiodicity}.
-We assume that the brain relates two chords $c_1$ and $c_2$ of a chord progression $c_1\rightarrow c_2$ through the working memory based on phase locking or phase synchronization as described in Section \ref{sec:phaselocking}.
+Musical structures like rhythmic patterns and periodicity cause phase locking \cite{Nederlanden2020}.
+We therefore assume that the brain relates two chords $c_1$ and $c_2$ of a chord progression $c_1\rightarrow c_2$ through the working memory based on phase locking as described in Section \ref{sec:phaselocking}.
 On the one hand this seems compatible with the strong preference to descending fifths and ascending fourths over descending fourths and ascending fifths.
 On the other hand, if $c_1$ and $c_2$ only consist of one note each, a low periodicity of $c_1$ with respect to $c_2$ is desirable, because the neuronal firing is synchronized.
-This seems to be incompatible with voice-leading at first, but as soon as you consider small chord movements with respect to voice-leading, it is possible to move a short distance while being close with respect to phase synchronization.
+This seems to be incompatible with voice leading at first, but as soon as you consider small chord movements with respect to voice leading, it is possible to move a short distance while being close with respect to phase synchronization.
+Therefore, we introduce a transitive periodicity analogously to the periodicity definition given in Equation \eqref{eq:chordperiodicity}.